techusers/boot-country-flags/readme.md

 1. Create a serach criteria end point.
 For example, POST /flag/search that takes a flag search criteria as input and returns flags of any combination of countries across continents.
 2. Handle different response types.
 Customize the API to return appropriate HTTP codes.
-2. More unit tests needed and needs more coverage.
+3. More unit tests needed and needs more coverage.
 Even though more functional tests are required in this application since the search service is only a CRUD wrapper.
-3. Customize DB connection pooling.
+4. Customize DB connection pooling.
 Use persistence api if data model grows.
-4. More edge cases handling and exception handling required.
+5. More edge cases handling and exception handling required.
+6. Dockerize and add dockerfile to the project.
+Push the docker image to a docker repository.